 The forest remains quite attractive; like the ridgetop grove it’s mostly fir trees at first, but as the trail descends redwoods gradually become more common.
 Some of the redwoods are pretty big, and in fact there don’t seem to be any stumps at all on this hillside.

-Stumps do appear, though, when the trail reaches the bottom of the canyon.
-Here it enters a dense, dark second-growth redwood forest that's much less attractive than the preceding miles of trail.
-The trail broadens into a dirt road (probably an old logging road) as in drops into the lower gulch.
+Stumps do appear, though, when the trail reaches the bottom of the steep, narrow canyon.
+Here it enters a dense, dark second-growth redwood forest that’s less attractive than the preceding miles of trail.
+The trail broadens into a dirt road,probably an old logging road, as it drops into the lower gulch.